The Society of Folk Dance Historians (SFDH)

 When international dances began to sweep the country and the recreational values of the folk dance began to be recognized, they were sometimes called folk "games" "a rose by any other name."

 During the period of the play-party game popularity, there were also other dances in existence.
 In the large cities of the east, the elite danced lancers, quadrilles, minuets, and in due time, waltzes, polkas, and various figure dances in couple formations.
-In the Cumberlands and other eastern hill areas where the Scots and Irish settled, a form of dance developed that showed the influence of Irish stepping, formations from the British Isles, and even Indian mannerisms of a sort.
-Later immigrants in the New England areas developed a style based on the English country dances from which our contra dance evolved.
+In the Cumberlands and other eastern hill areas where the Scots and Irish settled, a form of dance developed that showed the influence of Irish stepping, formations from the British Isles, and even Native American mannerisms of a sort.
+Later immigrants in the New England areas developed a style based on the English Country Dances from which our contra dance evolved.
 In the western mining towns of gold-rush days, still other forms of social dances came into being, figure dances for couples that were performed somewhat robustly.

 Each of these forms contributed its share to the development of our square dance.
 From the play-party games came the singing, the calls, the patter.
 From the quadrilles and lancers came many of the graceful figures.
 Thus the rural people living on farms and in villages shared equally with the elite of the eastern cities in developing the popular square dance, a true American folk dance.